DavyJonesLocker/ember-validations/README.md

 var App.User = Ember.Object.extend(Ember.Validations.Mixin);
 ```

-There are two ways to define validations.
-The first style allows you to
-pass an `Object`.
+You define your validations as a JSON object on the object you want to
+validate.
 The keys in the object should map to properties.
-The values of
-the keys should be an object of validations.
-The keys will be the
-validation name followed by the options:
+If you pass a
+JSON object as the value this will be seen as validation rules to apply
+to the property.
+If you pass `true` then the property itself will be
+seen as a validatable object.

 ```javascript
 App.User.reopen({